visheshpaka/Predicting-Electric-Grid-Stability/README.md

 - **Practical Implications**: [Discuss how the findings can be applied in a real-world scenario].

 ## Conclusions and Recommendations
-- **Conclusions**:
-- In summary, our exploration of various machine learning models on a given dataset revealed the following key findings:
+In summary, our exploration of various machine learning models on a given dataset revealed the following key findings:

 Linear Regression Models: